Ghost Story (Straub novel): Synopsis

 Donald, Ricky, and Sears are joined in their struggle by Peter Barnes, a young man whose mother was killed by Fenny and Gregory, who revealed to him they were previously normal human beings who have been granted new life and powers.
 Gregory tells them that a woman named Florence de Peyser (whom Alma had previously told Donald was her aunt) helped resurrect them after their mortal deaths, and that Eva is also subservient to the de Peyser woman.
 Sears is ambushed and killed in his car, and the survivors now realize that the reanimated Gregory and Fenny are helping Eva in her endeavors.
 Gregory and Fenny attack Peter, Donald, and Ricky in a movie theater, but they are both killed in the ensuing struggle, leaving Donald to realize that though they have otherworldly powers, the creatures are not truly immortal.
 The survivors track Eva down and defeat her, but she escapes in a new shape.

 Exhausted, Ricky leaves Milburn for an extended vacation with his wife, and Peter prepares for college.
 Donald keeps watch to see what form Eva will next appear in.
 Deducing that she will likely take on the form of a child, Donald watches the children in a local park, and upon encountering a mysterious girl called Angie who is shunned by the other children, becomes convinced she is Eva's newest incarnation.
 He invites Angie to come with him, and the narrative returns to the point at which it began, with Donald in the motel room in Panama City with Angie.

 While in Florida, Eva emerges from the form of the little girl and attempts to twist Donald's mind.
 He is able to resist, and kills her after she tries to take the form of a wasp to escape.
 Donald then prepares to go to San Francisco to hunt down Florence de Peyser.

 Reception

 The novel received mixed reviews, with The New York Times commenting negatively on its length and complexity, whilst acknowledging the power of the "eerie set-pieces".
 Reactor praised its "sense of... implacable evil"; Benjamin Percy said: "Peter Straub is a modern-day Henry James, but with sharper teeth and a long black tongue.
 He writes literary horror, in which the sentences are elegantly crafted, the characters wholly believable and the circumstances menacing."
 Stephen King praised the novel, calling it "the best of the supernatural novels to be published in the wake of the three books that kicked off a new horror 'wave' in the seventies."
 Kirkus reviews was less fulsome, describing it as: "an overlong, lukewarm chiller with some superb moments."

-The book currently holds a rating of 3.92 out of 5 on Goodreads with 34% of a total 81,086 ratings being 5 stars.